 Just a few doors away is Pane Vino, a wine bar featuring Italian cuisine with local ingredients such as heirloom beets and grass-fed beef sourced from centuries-old farmlands.

 8. Splash out at Elmhirst’s a Top Kawartha Lakes Resort

 You’ll find plenty of outdoor adventure at Elmhirst’s Resort, the heart and soul of lakeside vacationing on the north shore of Rice Lake.
 Located on a parcel of land originally granted to the Elmhirst family in 1818 by King George IV of England, the site has evolved from its farmland beginnings to become a thriving all-season resort.

 Still family-owned and operated, it offers fine dining, the fun Wild Blue Yonder pub, comfortable cabins, a full-service spa, horseback riding and all the water sports such as tubing, canoeing and kayaking needed to make a perfect summer.

 Interested in doing some Rice Lake fishing?
-Boat rentals are available for those who want to enjoy the sports fishing Rice Lake is famous for or you can fish right from the dock.
+Angling is one of the top things to do in the Kawarthas.
+Rentals are available for those who want to enjoy the sports fishing Rice Lake is famous for or you can fish right from the dock.
 You can also go flight-seeing in a 1947 Piper Cub bush plane.

 RELATED: Read more about the Kawarthas in my Ultimate Weekend Getaway article in The Globe and Mail.